 - Minimize your debt.

 To create a substantial net worth, it just makes sense to limit your debt.
 If you’re starting out on your own and haven’t racked up mountains of debt, do your best to keep it that way.
 If you’ve made some poor financial decisions that left you saddled with considerable debt—especially high-interest consumer loans and credit card balances, create a plan for paying off those debts as quickly as possible.
-If you need help formulating a plan, you can find a variety of resources online.
+If you need help formulating a plan, you can find a variety of resources online opens in a new window.
 You can also see if your credit union offers debt counseling services.
 Once your money is no longer going to pay off debt, you’ll be able to take significant strides toward building wealth.